namin/lean-rank/README.md

 - `declaration_types.txt` — from `lake exe declaration_types Mathlib` (names + types)

 The pipeline handles **cold-start**: if you know a new target’s type, it can suggest premises.
+If can also suggest a productivity score for a new target by calculating how it would be adopted by the current model.

 ## Quick start